digital-asset/daml/ci/docker/README.md

 > Note: This image is primarily intended for CI workflows, where the benefits
 > of caching Docker images can outweigh the awkwardness of the above command.
-> For local development, we strongly recommend installing the Daml Connect SDK on the
+> For local development, we strongly recommend installing the Daml SDK on the
 > host development machine instead, by running `curl https://get.daml.com |
 > bash`.
 For production use-cases, we strongly recommend using a supported
 > production binary, which can be obtained by contacting Digital Asset.